boxer-project/boxer-literature/src/Thematic index.md

 [Boxer, The Programming Language](<../theses/Boxer, The Programming Language (Klotz, MIT BSc, 1989).pdf>) - Leigh Klotz, an MIT Bachelor's
 Thesis of 1989.

+Our central resource both for Boxer's early history (years between 1981 and 1985) as well as a treasure trove of details on Boxer's technical design, and the unique challenges raised by its fully materialised architecture.
+Details not only of Gregor Kiczales "stack jamming", representing Boxer boxes as Lisp Machine closures, Hal Abelson's implementation sharing tricks, and Leigh's own ingenious strategies for building the Boxer interpreter.

 [Visualising Number](<../theses/Visualising Number (Declan O'Reilly, London PhD, 1995).pdf>) - Declan O'Reilly, a London University PhD thesis of 1995.